 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1.

+The Dialog Token field shall be copied from the Sounding Dialog Token field in the Ranging NDP Announcement frame whose NDP exchange from which the reported ISTA time-stamps were measured (see 11.22.6.4.3 Measurement Exchange in TB Mode).

 The CFO element indicates the reporting ISTAs carrier frequency offset with respect to the RSTA.
 The CFO element is a signed integer in twos-complements format indicating the CFO in units of 0.5 ppm.